nasa/cumulus/example/README.md

 Tests are written and run with [jasmine](https://jasmine.github.io/setup/nodejs.html).

 Tests are separated into standalone and parallel folders.
-The `standalone` folder is for tests that cannot be run in parallel with any other tests and should be run in a separate job, for example, the redeployment tests that are only run by Travis on master.
+The `standalone` folder is for tests that cannot be run in parallel with any other tests and should be run in a separate job, for example, the redeployment tests that are only run by Bamboo on master.

 The `parallel` folder holds tests that can be run in parallel.